Norway women's national football team: Decline

 Åge Steen took over as coach, but under his tutelage, things went from top to mediocre.
-In the 2001 Euros Norway's play was lackluster, and while making it to the semi-finals thanks to the France national team, Norway clearly lost to Germany.
-In the 2003 World Cup, Norway disappointed with a fumbling 1–4 to Brazil in the group stage before losing to USA in the quarter-finals.
-As Greece was arranging the 2004 Summer Olympics, there were only two additional spots for European teams, and Sweden and Germany, who had both proceeded to the finals, took them.
+At the 2001 Euros, Norway's play was lackluster, and while making it to the semi-finals, Norway lost to Germany.
+In the 2003 World Cup, Norway lost 1–4 to Brazil in the group stage before losing to US in the quarter-finals.
+As Greece was arranging the 2004 Summer Olympics, there were only two additional spots for European teams which were taken by Sweden and Germany, who had both proceeded to the finals.
 Steen continued for another year, as stipulated by his contract, but was replaced in late 2004.

 Brief recovery

-Under the new coach, Bjarne Berntsen, Norway took things up a notch by reaching the final of the 2005 Euros with a classic 3–2 win over Sweden in extra time in the semifinal.
-Again Germany defeated Norway to win the championship.
+Under the new coach, Bjarne Berntsen, Norway reached the final of the 2005 Euros with a 3–2 win over Sweden in extra time in the semifinal.
+Germany again defeated Norway to win the championship.
 Norway continued to achieve reasonable results except in the Algarve Cup where the results started to slip.

-Despite this Norway qualified for the 2007 FIFA Women's World Cup in China.
+Norway qualified for the 2007 FIFA Women's World Cup in China.
 They drew with Australia and narrowly beat Canada, and then a 7–2 win over Ghana took them to the top of their group.
 Norway then progressed further by beating China 1–0, but lost 0–3 to Germany in the semifinal.
-In the bronze final Norway lost 1–4 to the US to finish in fourth place in the World Cup, which qualified them to enter the Beijing Olympics.
+In the bronze final, Norway lost 1–4 to the US to finish in fourth place in the World Cup, which qualified them to enter the Beijing Olympics.
 Norway's top scorer Ragnhild Gulbrandsen was awarded the Bronze Boot behind Marta of Brazil and Abby Wambach of the United States.

-From there Berntsen's fortunes began to wane.
-First he was criticized for telling Lise Klaveness she had no future in the national team under him, at 1 a.m. at Oslo airport as they were arriving back from China, a gross error that he later admitted.
-Then in the 2008 Olympics Norway first impressively beat USA, then lost to Japan 1–5 and went out in the quarter-finals against Brazil.
-In October 2008, five players refused to play in the National Team, making comments that implied playing under Berntsen was too much of a burden, which led to a media outcry.
-With a reduced team, and also after some less controversial resignations, Norway produced a relatively good result at the 2009 UEFA Women's Championship by beating Sweden 3–1 in the quarter-finals, even with an embarrassing 0–4 against Germany and a modest 1–0 against Iceland and 1–1 against France.
+At the 2008 Olympics, Norway beat the US, then lost to Japan 1–5 and went out in the quarter-finals against Brazil, where they lost with the score of 1–2.
+Following the end of the tournament, after returning to Oslo from China, Berntsen was criticized for telling Lise Klaveness that she had no future in the national team under his tutelage, a gross error that he later admitted.
+Two months later, in October, five players refused to play for the national team, saying that playing under Berntsen was too much of a burden.
+With a reduced team, and after some less controversial resignations, Norway produced a relatively good result at the 2009 UEFA Women's Championship by beating Sweden 3–1 in the quarter-finals, losing 0–4 against Germany and a modest 1–0 against Iceland and 1–1 against France.
 After the championship, Berntsen's contract ended.